yan-soon/tp/docs/UserGuide.md

  Edit a Module                           | Allows you to edit the details of a module you've already added to `Completed Modules`
  Check Modular Credits                   | Allows you to check your current modular credit tally View all Required Modules               | Allows you to display all required modules in the Computer Science curriculum onto the `Result Display`
+ View all General Education Modules      | Allows you to display all available General Education Modules offered in NUS, onto the `Result Display`
  View all Science Modules                | Allows you to display all viable Science modules in the Computer Science curriculum onto the `Result Display`
  Search for a Module                     | Allows you to search for any module available in NUS and display the module details in the `Result Display`
- Exit the Program                        | Allows you to terminate the GradPad program
+ Find Tags from Completed Modules        | Allows you to check all tags that are used in `Completed Modules` View Help                               | Allows you to view a list of all possible commands Exit the Program                        | Allows you to terminate the GradPad program